latest nhpb_banner 1__compressed

 St. Vincent de Paul of Baltimore only supports city residents.
 If you have previously applied for MEAP and Fuel Fund, then the charity may offer additional aid for energy costs.
 They may also have limited funds for paying rent, if the applicant meets numerous conditions, including they need to have some form of income.
 They do not assist residents in public housing apartments.

-• This charity program supports low income and needy families in Baltimore Maryland.
+• This charity program supports low income, homeless and needy families in Baltimore Maryland.
 Limited amounts of financial assistance can be paid out in order to help people deal with a crisis.
 Money can be used for rent, utilities, and medications.

 Community Crisis Center provides free food and groceries, financial assistance and clothing.
 Money is made available to people who are faced with an eviction or having their heating or utility service disconnected.
+They help the low-income in Baltimore keep their lights on or pay a deposit.
 Dial (410) 526-7111 to speak to this Baltimore non-profit agency.

 The city of Baltimore has several non-profit agencies that really focus on housing issues.
 They may offer emergency rent assistance, legal support in dealing with landlord issues, help with discrimination, and low income housing opportunities.
 Learn more on some of the specific emergency rent and housing programs in Baltimore.